 Democracy, as it functions in this country, offers the possibility of a minority group dominating a political situation.
 If ever we develop three-party politics, voters could elect a minority party to power.
-But, the fundamental weakness of our political system is, that we can not otherwise elect candidates to office without leaving a large minority are profoundly impressed by this news, comparatively unrepresented.
+But, the fundamental weakness of our political system is, that we can not otherwise elect candidates to office without leaving a large minority comparatively unrepresented.
 In an election where the balloting is close, nearly one-half of the political convictions of the nation may be unrepresented by success of the majority group.